 Meet our Volunteer Board of Directors

-Brandon Follett, Board President
+Brandon Follett, President

-Jeani Ferrari is a dedicated community volunteer who is proud of her involvement with TCFM.
+Jeani is a dedicated community volunteer who is proud of her involvement with TCFM.
 She was one of the original group members who believed that a successful farmers’ market could thrive in Turlock.
 Jeani’s passion for Turlock’s downtown is contagious.
 She served on the Turlock Downtown Revitalization Committee in the late 1990s, and her commitment to a thriving downtown has been invaluable in developing the market.
 She serves as a charter board member and chairs the Sponsor Committee.
-Her active participation in so many areas of the market, from helping with set up and staffing of the information booth during the first years to social media, school tours, and special events, is a testament to how committed she is and how important volunteers are to the success of TCFM.
+Her active participation in so many areas of the market, from helping with set up and staffing of the information booth during the first years, to social media, school tours, and special events, is a testament to how committed she is and how important volunteers are to the success of TCFM.

 Hailey Kellstrom is the owner/operator of Soaps by Hailey, which features handmade bath and body products.
 She started her business in her kitchen when she was 13.
 Her love for producing high-quality products to customers led to her community involvement in TCFM.
-She has participated in TCFM for the past four years.
+She has participated in TCFM for the past five years.
 Hailey is proud to be a graduate of Turlock Christian High School and is pursuing her business degree at CSU Stanislaus.
 During the summer of 2016, Hailey was the recipient of the Empowering Young Women Scholarship.
 In addition to her business and academic achievements, Hailey has danced with Deborah Morgan Dance Studio since she was three years old, leading to the opportunity to dance in the Macy's Thanksgiving Day Parade in 2014 and 2016.